 A man typically describes himself by what he does –and a woman, by her relationships– using their backgrounds, aspirations, heritage, possessions and physical attributes.
 Over time, these become an identity.

-For example, a man might identify himself as a plumber who has owned his own business in Los Angeles for twenty years and has plans on retiring to Colorado in five more years.
-Similarly, a woman might identify herself as a mother of three (a toddler and two teens), who also cares for her disabled mother and is looking forward to when the children are grown so she can be an “empty nester” with less demanding responsibilities.
+For example, a man might identify himself as a second-generation plumber who now owns the Los Angeles business that first employed him and he has plans on retiring to Colorado in five more years.
+Similarly, a woman might identify herself as a mother of three (a toddler and two teens), who also cares for her elderly mother and she’s looking forward to the day when her responsibilities are less demanding.

 Our single most valuable –yet least understood– treasure here on earth is our identity in Christ.
 Until it becomes prominent in our thinking, we remain stuck in the impossible struggle to make our flesh behave.
 And since it won’t behave, others see us as hypocrites trying to act out the role of the Christians –failing to do what we say.

 I cannot urge you enough to learn the verses about your identity in Christ.
-Understanding who “you have become” will make a monumental change in every part of your life.
+Understanding who you have become will make a monumental change in every part of your life.
 It will eliminate trying to perform the Christian balancing act of budgeting time and effort for God, church, family, work, prayer, and the like.
 It will enable your words and your actions to become one.
 More importantly, you can be at peace with God as well as with your circumstances and the people in your life.